On the duality theorem on an analytic variety: Residue currents and free resolutions

 \begin{thm} If $f = (f_1,\dots,f_p)$ defines a complete intersection on $Z$, then the Bochner-Martinelli current $R^f$ of $f$ equals the Coleff-Herrera product $\mu^f$ of $f$. \end{thm}

 Pseudomeromorphic currents were introduced in \cite{AW2}.
 A current of the form

 where $\alpha$ is a smooth form with compact support, is called an elementary current.
-A current $T$ is said to be a \emph{pseudomeromorphic current}, denoted $T \in \PM$, if it is a locally finite sum of push-forwards of elementary currents.
+A current $T$ is said to be a \emph{pseudomeromorphic current}, denoted $T \in \PM$, if it is a locally finite sum of push-forwards of elementary currents under compositions of smooth modifications and open inclusions.
 As can be seen from their construction, the Coleff-Herrera product $\mu^f$ and the current $R^E$ associated with a free resolution are pseudomeromorphic.
-We will need the following property of pseudomeromorphic currents, see Corollary~2.4 in \cite{AW2}.
+We will need the following two properties of pseudomeromorphic currents, see Proposition~2.3 and Corollary~2.4 in \cite{AW2}.

 \begin{prop} If $T \in \PM$ is of bidegree $(0,p)$ and $T$ has support on a variety of codimension $\geq p+1$, then $T = 0$. \end{prop}